 Have you ever left a bad review for a business and then had second thoughts?
 If you realize your review might have been unfair, you might be asking yourself if you can delete a Google review you wrote.
 So how do you go about it?

 You probably left the review using Google Maps.
-If so head back to Maps then follow the steps below:
+If so head back to Google Maps and then follow the steps below:

-- In the left-hand corner and you will see the icon for the menu, with three lines.
+- In the top left-hand corner you will see the menu icon represented by three lines.
 Click this.

-- Head to “Your Contributions” and then pick “Reviews.”
+- Click on “Your Contributions” and then pick “Reviews.”